coderefinery/DEPRECATED-software-licensing/talk.md

 - Without a license it is not clear what use breaks copyright
 - Nobody who is careful about her/his code base should use or even look at your code
 - In other words: code without license is not useful for reuse or derivative work

 ---

+## Questions to ask yourself when looking for the right license

+- What do you want to achieve?
+- What do you wish to avoid?
+- Do you want to make money with the project?
+- Do you mind if others do?
+- Do you care about having access to derivative work?
+- Do you want to attract developers?
+- Do you care about impact of your code?
+Proprietary software users?

+---